The Complexity of Drawing Graphs on Few Lines and Few Planes: Conclusion and Open Problems

+For a graph~$G$, its affine cover number $\rho^1_2(G)$ is connected to its segment number $\segm(G)$ that we mentioned in the introduction.
+A 3D version and other variants of the segment number have been studied by Okamoto et al.~\cite{orw-ysng-GD19}.
+They have shown that it is $\erclass$-complete to compute the 2D and 3D segment numbers \cite{orw-ysng-GD19}~-- as the 2D and 3D line cover numbers.
+It seems plausible that the 2D and 3D segment numbers also admit FPT algorithms to compute them.

-\item Our proof of Theorem~\ref{thm:rho12-hard} implies that computing $\rho^1_2(G)$ and $\rho^1_3(G)$ is hard even for planar graphs of maximum degree~4.
+Our proof of Theorem~\ref{thm:rho12-hard} implies that computing $\rho^1_2(G)$ and $\rho^1_3(G)$ is hard even for planar graphs of maximum degree~$4$.
 Can $\rho^1_2(G)$ and $\rho^1_3(G)$ be computed efficiently for trees?
-This is true for the segment number $\segm(G)$ \cite{desw-dpgfs-CGTA07}.
+Note that this is true for the segment number $\segm(G)$~\cite{desw-dpgfs-CGTA07}.